nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

 YouTube doesn’t provide a public API for Profile Card, so I have no choice.
 Sincerely sorry! ╯︿╰

 ## What is this add-on's purpose?
-Because helpful information is hidden in Profile Card, which is practically useless (user must manually **click** commenter's profile picture to access it, and barely anyone does that), this add-on makes it accessible at the user's **fingertips** (no pun intended 😅).
-For content creators, this information provides immediate context about commenters' activity patterns and community standing, such as the `hearts received` indicating how frequently they have acknowledged them.
+A proof of concept to prove that helpful information can easily be made accessible at the user's **fingertips**.
+I've always find Profile Card to be practicaly useless, because user must manually **click** commenter's profile picture to access it, and barely anyone does that.
+Hopefully, someone from YouTube sees this and implements API-based solutions or just simply make Profile Cards more useful.